 Skip to main content

-This paper investigates whether a reflective type phase shifter (RTPS) meets the signal requirements for qubit control.
-First, the precision limits of the RTPS at room temperature are investigated, achieving a record low 0.01° RMS error and 0.06° maximum absolute error across the 13-to-18 GHz band using single tone phase shifting.
+This paper evaluates a reflective type phase shifter (RTPS) qubit control.
+First, the precision limits of the RTPS at room temperature are investigated, achieving a record low 0.01° root-mean-square error (RMSE) and 0.06° maximum absolute error across the 13-to-18 GHz band using single tone phase shifting.
 Subsequently, the device is characterized at cryogenic temperatures (4K) to evaluate its suitability for qubit control.
 At 4K, the RTPS achieves a minimum RMSE of 0.23°, with a maximum absolute error of 1.8°.
-The largest phase deviations occur near the estimated flatband voltage, suggesting a contribution from random field-assisted ionization.
+The largest phase deviations occur near the estimated flatband voltage of the MOS capacitor, suggesting a contribution from random field-assisted ionization.
 An analysis of the performance degradation at cryogenic temperatures is provided.